Graff (jewellers): Jewellery

-Stores

-Graff has over 50 stores around the world including New York, Las Vegas, Melbourne, Monte Carlo, Courchevel, Kyiv, Beijing and Taipei.
+This piece was unveiled in 2013 and priced at $100 million.
+As of 2015, the brooch had sold for $120 million.

+The Hallucination watch was unveiled at Baselworld in 2014, with Graff claiming it as the most expensive watch created at $55 million.
+It is made with 110 carats of fancy colour diamonds and has a quartz movement.

+Locations

+Graff has over 50 stores around the world, with their first location outside of the UK located in Monaco's Hôtel de Paris in 2000.
+Their largest boutique is in Rue Saint-Honoré, Paris, their second in the city.

 Graff has corporate offices in London, New York, Geneva, Hong Kong and Tokyo.

-Graffiti magazine

-Graff's bi-annual magazine "Graffiti' was launched in 2009 and is distributed to Graff's customers in both English and Simplified Chinese characters.

 Robberies

 Graff has been the target of several robberies.

 In 1980, two Chicago-based gangsters armed with a handgun and a hand grenade stole jewellery valued at £1.5 million from the Sloane Street premises.
 Mafiosi Joseph Scalise and Arthur Rachel, who took "less than a minute" to commit the crime, were apprehended eleven hours later in the United States and were extradited to England where they were tried, convicted and imprisoned for nine years.
 Their haul had included the 26 carat Marlborough diamond, worth £400,000 at the time, which has never been recovered.

 In 1993, the firm's Hatton Garden workshop premises was robbed of jewellery valued at £7 million.
 The robbery was attributed to a group of armed robbers known as The Rascal Gang due to the Bedford Rascal vans they used.

-In 2003, the New Bond Street premises was robbed by two men from the Pink Panthers international jewel thief network who stole 47 pieces of jewellery worth £23 million.
+In 2003, the New Bond Street premises was robbed by two men from the Pink Panthers international jewel thief network, who stole 47 pieces of jewellery worth £23 million.

 In 2005, three armed robbers stole jewellery valued at £2 million from the Sloane Street premises.

 In 2007, two robbers, who arrived at the Sloane Street premises in a chauffeur-driven Bentley Continental Flying Spur, threatened staff at gunpoint and stole jewellery worth £10 million.
 In the same year, the Graff premises in Wafi City, Dubai was targeted by the Pink Panthers again, using two Audi A8 cars to carry out a ram raid.
 Jewellery worth AED14.7 million (£2.4 million) was taken, although later recovered when two of the gang, both Serbians, were arrested.

 In the 2009 Graff Diamonds robbery, which took place on 6 August, two armed robbers stole 43 items with a total worth of nearly £40 million.
-It was believed to be the largest ever gems heist in Britain at the time, and the second largest British robbery after the £53 million raid on a Securitas depot in Kent in 2006.
+It was believed to be the largest ever gems heist in Britain at the time, and the second-largest British robbery after the £53 million raid on a Securitas depot in Kent in 2006.

+In 2010, Graff launched its first proprietary movement, the Graff Calibre 1, which can be found in the GraffStar GrandDate.
+The Graff Calibre 2 movement was unveiled in Basel in 2011 with the ScubaGraff diver's watch.
+The Graff Calibre 3 movement was unveiled in 2012 with the GraffStar Slim.
+Finally, 2013 saw the launch of the Graff Calibre 4 with the MasterGraff Ultra Flat Tourbillon.